DataDog/kics/documentation/rules/terraform/aws/instance_with_no_vpc.md

 ---
-title: "Instance With No VPC"
+title: "Instance with no VPC"
 group-id: "rules/terraform/aws"
 meta:
   name: "aws/instance_with_no_vpc"
   id: "a31a5a29-718a-4ff4-8001-a69e5e4d029e"
-  display_name: "Instance With No VPC"
+  display_name: "Instance with no VPC"
   cloud_provider: "aws"
   framework: "Terraform"
   severity: "LOW"